Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Summarize the proposal statement.
 The peer assessment committee will refer to the synopsis as a quick reference during deliberations.

 - Describe the proposed exhibition’s content and theme, and how you will situate your artwork within the gallery space.
-A clear understanding of the space is necessary for the committee to visualize your exhibition (see gallery floor plan for reference).
+A clear understanding of the space is necessary for the committee to visualize your exhibition (see gallery architectural drawing for reference).

 - Two-person and group exhibitions must clearly outline a cohesive theme and rationale.